oVirt/ovirt-site/source/feature/gluster-import-existing-cluster.html.md

 8. Edit the **Name** of the hosts if required and provide **Root Passwords**.
 Same password can be provided for the all the hosts by selecting **Use a common password**
 9. Make sure the fingerprints are valid and submit the details by clicking **Ok**

-None of the hosts will be imported even if the password for one host is wrong or one of the host is not reachable.
+None of the hosts will be imported even if the password for a host is wrong or one of the host is not reachable.

 <Category:Feature>